chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 {% include content/heading.html title='The Cons of Disqus' id='cons' %}

-- The greatest disadvantage of using *Disqus* may or may not be obvious, but it means you’re locked into using *Disqus* for your comments. *Disqus* do offer [importing](https://help.disqus.com/customer/portal/topics/215157-importing/articles "importing options") and [exporting options](https://help.disqus.com/customer/portal/articles/472149-comments-export "exporting options"), but it’s not a guarantee that whatever commenting platform you want to move from or to will make for an easy, foolproof process.
+- The greatest disadvantage of using *Disqus* may or may not be obvious, but it means you’re locked into using *Disqus* for your comments. *Disqus* do offer [importing](https://help.disqus.com/customer/portal/topics/215157-importing/articles "importing options"){:rel="external"} and [exporting options](https://help.disqus.com/customer/portal/articles/472149-comments-export "exporting options"){:rel="external"}, but it’s not a guarantee that whatever commenting platform you want to move from or to will make for an easy, foolproof process.
 - It also used to be the case that you needed to have an account with *Disqus* in order to be able to make comments, but there is now an optional setting that owners can toggle enabling guests to make comments.
 - Another issue with *Disqus* that isn’t terribly relevant anymore today, outside the context of a few edge case users, is that *Disqus* relies on JavaScript to inject your comments and commenting form onto your page—users with JavaScript turned off won’t be able to comment.
 I imagine there are also some aggressive ad-block browser plugins which would disallow *Disqus* from loading, but they’re probably also an edge case.
 In the case that the user doesn’t have JavaScript turned on, a message is displayed using a `noscript` tag.
 - It’s beyond my knowledge how caching is affected by *Disqus*—whether or not it is cached, or available to be cached offline—but as the movement to bring offline support to the web ramps up, this could present an issue.